mattbrictson/bundleup/README.md

 You might like bundleup because it:

-* shows you exactly what gems will be updated *before* making any changes to your Gemfile.lock
+* shows you exactly what gems will be updated lets you decide whether to proceed
 * uses color to call your attention to important gem updates (based on [Semver][])
 * lets you know when a version "pin" in your Gemfile is preventing an update
 * relies on standard Bundler output and does not patch code or use Bundler internals